 Section 1.
 Authority:

-There shall be an Executive Board of TN TRiO which shall have full authority to conduct the affairs of the Association in the interim between annual meetings of the Association.
+There shall be an Executive Board of TASP which shall have full authority to conduct the affairs of the Association in the interim between annual meetings of the Association.

 Section 2.
 Composition:

-The Executive Board shall be composed of the Association president, vice president, secretary, treasurer, the immediate past president, and three Active Professional members appointed by the president who represents each of the three Grand Divisions of the State.
+The Executive Board shall be composed of the Association president, vice president, secretary, treasurer, the immediate past president (for the first year after leaving office), and three Active Professional members appointed by the president who represent each of the three Grand Divisions of the State.